Brass Casting: Alloy Selection, Process Options, Defect Control, and B2B Manufacturing Decisions

 UNS Alloy Common Name Core Characteristics Best Application Scenarios

-C83600 Leaded Red Brass (85-5-5-5) Superior corrosion resistance, excellent pressure tightness, good machinability.
-Plumbing fixtures, valves, pump components, and marine hardware exposed to corrosive environments.
+C83600 Leaded Red Brass (85-5-5-5) Strong corrosion resistance, pressure tightness, good machinability Plumbing fixtures, valves, pump parts, marine-adjacent hardware

-C84400 Leaded Semi-Red Brass A cost-effective alternative to C83600 with good casting and machining properties.
-General-purpose hardware, low-pressure valves and fittings, ornamental castings.
+C84400 Leaded Semi-Red Brass Lower-cost option with good casting and machining balance General hardware, low-pressure fittings, ornamental castings

-C92200 Navy M Leaded Tin Bronze High strength and good wear resistance, suitable for medium-pressure applications.
-Medium-pressure steam equipment, valve components, gears, and marine castings requiring durability.
+C92200 Navy M Leaded Tin Bronze Higher strength and good wear resistance Medium-pressure equipment, valves, gears

-Lead-Free Alternatives (e.g., C89833) Silicon Brass / Bismuth Brass High strength, excellent corrosion resistance, and lead-free composition.
-Potable water systems, faucets, and any application where lead contamination is a concern.
+Lead-Free Alternatives (e.g., C89833) Silicon Brass / Bismuth Brass Lead-free, corrosion-resistant, compliant for sensitive uses Potable water systems, faucets, regulated applications

 Part 3: The Casting Process—Methods, Capabilities, and Cost Implications